Dharapuram: History

 Dharapuram was part of the Chera kingdom until 850 CE.
 From 1000 to 1275 CE, the area was ruled by the Kongu Cholas under the name Vanchipuri.
 The Cholan capital was under attack by a hitherto unknown group in South India, called Kalabhars.
 As a result, the Kongu Cholas made Dharapuram their military and political headquarters.
 The Later Cholas named the city as Rajarajapuram.
 After 1276 CE, the Pandyas took control of the region.
-The Sultanate, Nayaks of Madurai and Vijayanagara empire rules followed by Hyder Ali and Tippu Sultan.
-In 1799, when Tippu fell to the British, the East Indian Company took over administration of this region.
+The Dehli Sultanate, Nayaks of Madurai and Vijayanagara empire later ruled this region, followed by Hyder Ali and the Kingdom of Mysore.
+In 1799, when Mysore fell to the British, the East India Company took over administration of this region.